One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Weak Promotion Strategy: Building a great event but failing to advertise it effectively.
 Start marketing early and use multiple channels to reach your audience.

-Neglecting Post-Event Follow-Up: The event ends, but the work doesn't.
-Follow up with attendees, sponsors, and speakers within 48 hours while the experience is fresh.
+Neglecting Post-Event Follow-Up: The event ends, but the work doesn’t.
+Follow up with admitted students, families, and alumni within 48 hours while the experience is fresh.

 Trying to Do Everything Yourself: Event planning is a team sport.
 Delegate tasks and trust your team.
-Burnout helps no one.
+Burnout helps no one — and it leaves your institution vulnerable in the next enrollment cycle.

 Final Thoughts